 Baret Magarian is of Armenian extraction, from London.
 He was a freelance journalist and contributed articles to The Times, The Guardian, The Independent and The Daily Telegraph.
 He has interviewed such diverse figures as Peter Ustinov, the brilliant actor-director and raconteur, John Calder, iconoclastic publisher of eighteeen Nobel prize winners, and Salman Rushdie, the celebrated novelist.
 He has worked as a lecturer, translator, fringe theatre director, actor and nude model.
 He is also a composer of piano music that is in the vein of Jarrett and Alkan and draws on the tonalities of Armenian music.
 His fiction has appeared in World Literature Today, Journal of Italian Translation, White Fly Press, The Sandspout, and Sagarana.
 His monologue The Pain Tapestry was recently staged in English in Reykjavik, Iceland.

-In other books: Melting Point, short stories; Baret Magarian’s Venetian novella Mirror and Silhouette is now available on Amazon; Poetry book in Italian, Scherzando Con Tutte, Le Mie Bestie Preferite
+Melting Point, short stories; Venetian novella Mirror and Silhouette; A bilingual poetry book in Italian/English, Scherzando Con Tutte, Le Mie Bestie Preferite

 “In this rich, inventive and very funny novel Magarian mercilessly eviscerates the worlds of art, PR, and media…his literary ambition is clear from the first sentence of The Fabrications…and the core theme is fiction itself…the book beautifully distills the dangers of too willing a participation in illusion.” – The Times Literary Supplement